 Another idea would be to view extremes in the ratio as turning points in the entire precious metals sector – the bigger the extreme, the bigger turnaround it could indicate.

 However, there is a crucial caveat.
-Nobody knows for sure the turning points when investors should switch between the precious metals.
+Nobody knows for sure the turning point when investors should switch between precious metals.
 The ratio may hit 80 (or 40) and continue to expand (dive) for a while, as the fundamentals may change, justifying a new range for the ratio.
 History does not repeat itself, it only rhymes.

-It is important to realize that the decline in the gold-to-silver ratio may correspond with the bull market in both silver and gold – the key to understanding this is the fact the precious metals tend to move in tandem, but gold precedes silver, as mentioned previously.
+It is important to realize that the decline in the gold-to-silver ratio may correspond with the bull market in both silver and gold – the key to understanding this is the fact that precious metals tend to move in tandem, but gold precedes silver, as mentioned previously.
 Since the latter accelerates later and acts like “gold on steroids” (silver is more volatile than gold both during upside and downside moves), investing in silver increases potential profits, but also potential losses compared to gold.
 In other words, the gold-to-silver ratio may signal a trend in both metals.
 If the ratio is high (let’s say above 80), investors should increase their position in silver relative to gold, but they do not have to actually sell gold.
 The price of gold in silver ounces is likely to decline, but it does not mean that the U.S. dollar price of gold is also going to drop.
 Actually, the absolute price of gold should also increase, although at a slower pace than silver prices.